 Estonia has developed a number of measures financed from public funds and having objective to increase energy efficiency.
-These public funds receive their income from energy excises, pollution charges, EU structural funds and bilateral aid schemes3.
-Also options for sales of AAUs4 are explored as potential source of income to fund energy efficiency measures.
+These public funds receive their income from energy excises, pollution charges, EU structural funds and bilateral aid schemes.
+Sales of AAUs have been very successful in international carbon markets and majority of the revenues from AAU sales are allocated to funding of energy efficiency measures.
 The most notable energy efficiency measures benefitting from public funds are:

-- grants for energy efficient renovation of residential buildings (multi-apartment buildings); - support to provision of energy audits in multi-apartment buildings; - grants for the reconstruction of district heating infrastructure (boilerhouses and networks); - support to local governments for upgrade of local infrastructure (public buildings, street lighting).
+- grants for energy efficient renovation of residential buildings (multi-apartment buildings); - renovation programme of public buildings owned by central government and municipalities; - grants for upgrading public transport fleet (trains, trams); - support to provision of energy audits, the development of building design documentation for a full renovation and building supervision in multi-apartment buildings; - grants for the reconstruction of district heating infrastructure (boilerhouses and networks).

-Some new measures will be launched in 2010, eg. support scheme for construction of new public low-energy buildings or renovation of existing buildings with aim to meet low-energy building standards after the renovation.
+In 2010, a support scheme was launched for construction of new public low-energy buildings or renovation of existing buildings with aim to meet low-energy building standards after the renovation.